Mowsley: Modern village

 Most of the dwellings are of 19th- or 20th-century origin.
 The oldest property is the thatched Millstone House which may have been one of the manor houses.
 A restored 17th-century timber-framed house with mud lower panel and wattle and daub upper panel infills exists.

 Unusually, the medieval village boundary can be clearly traced.
 Virtually the whole village sits within this boundary, with the village "footprint" differing little from that of 500 years ago.

 The village has a pub but no shops and the village school closed in 2010.

 Families of note

 The Brabazon family were lords of the manor in the 13th/14th centuries - eventually to become the Earls of Meath.
 Earthworks in the vicinity of the village represent fishponds and the remains of the Brabazon manor house.

 The Barnabas Horton Family emigrated from Mowsley to the US and became one of the founding fathers of Southold, LI c.
 1640.
 Caleb Horton (b.
 1640 d.1702) was the first non-Native American child born on Long Island, in Southold.

+The Popple family moved to Mowsley in the late 16th century, bringing immense wealth that transformed the village.
+They purchased vast amounts of land that engulfed much of the village along with the historic Brabazon Estate and invested heavily in the community to support local villagers.
+They revitalized agriculture with innovative techniques, provided employment, and improved living conditions by building worker cottages and funding infrastructure projects.
+Using their social status and influence, they attracted people and opportunities to the village, fostering growth and prosperity.
+In the early 20th century, their philanthropy included major contributions to the Village Church and financing the Village Hall, which became central to community life.
+Having sold off most of their original estate in the 20th century (predating World War 1), using it to help fund many charities assisting with post war Britain, they remained with little of the original estate left in the 1960s, which contributed vastly to urban migration in the village.
+Their direct descendants still reside in Mowsley, preserving the family’s enduring legacy.